PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - Exercisable
     - Shows how many shares are left to exercise.
     - When there isn't any shares left for exercise, it shows `-` .
-    - Not applicable when all shares are `Forfeited`..
+    - Not applicable when all shares are `Forfeited`.
   - Exercise Cost
     - It shows the cost of exercising the shares
     - `Exercise Cost`  = `Exercisable` * `Exercise Price of Grant`.